pieroproietti/denos-eggs/README.md

 ## src

-I am currently trying to build just cells.ts which should use [cliffy](https://cliffy.io/) to implement the various eggs commands and build the file for autocomplete.
+I am currently trying to build just a mockup which should use [cliffy](https://cliffy.io/) to implement the various eggs commands and build the file for autocomplete.